fenago/deep-learning-for-nlp/Lab Guides/chapter_15/Lab_9.md

 - How to develop a neural classification model with word embedding and convolutional layers.
 - How to evaluate the developed a neural classification model.

-15.8.1

-Next

-In the next chapter, you will discover how you can develop an n-gram multichannel convolutional neural network for text classification.